 A blockage or obstruction to the regular airflow through a person’s mouth as they talk can trigger a resonance disorder.
 These disorders alter the vibrations responsible for speaking, leading to speech becoming unclear.

-Healthcare providers often associate this speaking disorder with cleft palates and other neurological disorders.
+Healthcare providers often associate this speaking disorder with

 Several studies show speech therapy is an effective method for helping children and adults develop their communication skills.